xtdb/xtdb/bench/cdk/README.md

-# AWS CDK Deploy of Crux Bench Dashboards and Alerts
+# AWS CDK Deploy of XTDB Bench Dashboards and Alerts

 ## Overview